BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Mutinda-mj/README.md

 Charts : Presenting data and trends , They are best for displaying statistical information, financial data, or scientific results

 ## 9. How do headings and subheadings improve the readability and organization of technical documents?
+They create a clear outline
+Help readers find specific info quickly
+Improves on readability and makes it easier to scan through Show the topic of each section, improving understanding
 ## 10. What are some best practices for creating effective headings and subheadings?
+Keep it short
+Being specific
+using keywords
+Following a hierarchy
+Use visual distinctions eg Fonts
 ## 11. What should be included in the introduction of a Readme to immediately inform users about what the product does?
+Start with a brief, impactful sentence that clearly states the product's core purpose.
+Explain the problem the product solves or the need it addresses
 ## 12. How can you succinctly convey the purpose and key features of a product?
+Using a simple analogy of questions and answering them eg: What: One-sentence description
+                                                        Why: What problem it solves
+                                                        How: key features and its working
+                                                        Benefit: What the user gains